 As Executive Assistant to Antony Chiang and the Empire Health Foundation Board of Directors, Colleen is responsible for all daily office operations at EHF calendars/scheduling, event/meeting preparation and logistics.
 With over 20 years of providing executive administrative support in healthcare and higher education, Colleen brings an extensive range of experience to the position.
 Please contact Colleen if you have any questions regarding the foundation, upcoming events, or scheduling needs.

-Wendy Xue is Accounting Manager for Empire Health Foundation and their family of non-profit organizations.
-She is responsible for the accurate and timely administration of the day-to-day financial operations for the Foundation, and providing assistance with finance and accounting tasks for up to five additional entities.
+Wendy Xue is Senior Accountant for Empire Health Foundation.
+She is responsible for the accurate and timely administration of the day-to-day financial operations for the Foundation, and providing shared services to several additional entities.
+She joined the finance team in 2016.

 Richard manages the day-to-day operations of the Philanthropy Center, including office space, conference rooms, and the downstairs event center.
 He is in charge of coordinating and scheduling events, managing the office space, and making sure the Center runs smoothly in general.
 He brings over 20 years of experience in facilities and industrial mechanics and maintenance, including over seven years of multi-use facility management.
 If you are looking to secure convening space on behalf of your nonprofit or government agency, you can contact Richard at (509)309-3436.